spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202304.0/glue-api/dynamic-data-api/dynamic-data-api-integration.md

 ---
-title: Dynamic Data Exchange API integration
+title: Dynamic Data API integration
-description: Integrate the Dynamic Data Exchange API into a Spryker project.
+description: Integrate the Dynamic Data API into a Spryker project.
 last_updated: June 22, 2023
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Dynamic Data Exchange API into a Spryker project.
+This document describes how to integrate the Dynamic Data API into a Spryker project.

 ---

-The Dynamic Data Exchange (DDE) API is a powerful tool that allows seamless interaction with your database.
+The Dynamic Data API is a powerful tool that allows seamless interaction with your database.

 You can easily access your data by sending requests to the API endpoint.